chxuri/room-camera-sensor/JOURNAL.md

 ---
 **title**: Room Camera Sensor
 **author**: Rimma
-**description**: Room camera sensor that send a notification to my phone when someone enters my room, as well as identifies who they are (through height) and playes an automated voice message!
+**description**: Room camera sensor that records video of my room when it senses there is someone inside!
+Can be disabled with a security system so the SD card doesn't get clogged with a bunch of videos of me.
 **created_at**: 2025-07-02

 <br/>